immunvet/Brain-Tum-Seg/README.md

 vgg16 --- MATLAB script, implementation of vgg16 for brain tumor segmentation using pseudo-3D images.

-partitionData --- MATLAB function aimed to divide data for training and validation dataset, use pixelIDs!Follow instructions inside the function.
+partitionData --- MATLAB function aimed to divide data for training and validation dataset, use pixelIDs!</br>Follow instructions inside the function.

 pixelLabelColorbar --- function that enables colorbars when applying masks, to understand labels.